estruyf/blog-content/content/posts/2020-01-20-using-cypress-for-end-to-end-testing-your-share-point-solutions.md

 Cypress is a proven End-to-End testing framework that many React and Angular applications (also other types of course) are using.
 The tool itself wants to create a fast, easy, and reliable testing framework that runs within a browser.
 The power is that it provides you all the tools required with a minimal amount of configuration.

-{{< caption "/2020/01/cypress1.png" "Cypress overview"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAACFSURBVDXBSxLCIBBAwcc4SSn5eRJz/53lYeI+ViFMBJSF3a7+mBl2fBgHT1NKQURoQgjo6YTmnBER/OVMMqNTRUT4897TyHEcxJgARy2VnDMxRsyM5n5/sG1PtO97VCspJbquo1KJKTEOA8263lBVNIQ3uRSWeWLfX8zzxHVZ+JumEeccX300P9lXzfDuAAAAAElFTkSuQmCC" "1696" >}}
+{{< caption-new "/uploads/2020/01/cypress1.png" "Cypress overview"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAACFSURBVDXBSxLCIBBAwcc4SSn5eRJz/53lYeI+ViFMBJSF3a7+mBl2fBgHT1NKQURoQgjo6YTmnBER/OVMMqNTRUT4897TyHEcxJgARy2VnDMxRsyM5n5/sG1PtO97VCspJbquo1KJKTEOA8263lBVNIQ3uRSWeWLfX8zzxHVZ+JumEeccX300P9lXzfDuAAAAAElFTkSuQmCC" "1696" >}}

 ## Great, but does it work for SharePoint?